QinXinlan/qinxinlan.github.io/_projects/en/1_project.md

 ### Every blink is different

 Of course, your blinks will differ from those of your friends, family, or a stranger on the street.
-But more importantly, each spontaneous blink you make is unique.
+But more importantly, each spontaneous blink you make is unique [{% cite guttmannflury2023thesis %}].

 How so?